 The Udall Foundation regularly assesses its progress toward meeting the goals of its FY 2022-2026 Strategic Plan.
 Performance data are collected using output measures such as number of awardees, consultations, and trainings as well as outcome measures that capture participant feedback on the quality and value of services and programs.
-Performance feedback is solicited from participants in and users of National Center, Education, and The University of Arizona programs and services.
+Performance feedback is solicited from participants in and users of National Center, Education, and the University of Arizona programs and services.

 Collectively, these performance data represent an independent external source of evaluation.
 In designing data collections, the Udall Foundation balances the desire for and value of in-depth feedback with the burden such requests place on the public, as well as the associated administrative costs of such collections.
-The Udall Foundation submitted a Federal Register notice in late FY 2023 for updated information collection requests (ICRs) for its National Center Program in coordination with the Office of Information and Regulatory Affairs (OIRA).
-The agency expects to begin a review in FY 2024 of systems of records requirements for its Education Programs, with corresponding coordination with OIRA and Federal Register notices as appropriate.
+In FY 2024, the Udall Foundation completed the public notification and approval process to update certain agency information collection requests in coordination with the Office of Information and Regulatory Affairs (OIRA).
+The agency expects to begin a review in FY 2025 of Privacy Act and System of Records Notice requirements with corresponding coordination with OIRA as appropriate.